MartincoitNetworks/SCIONWorkshop/README.md

 Just some initial information and nomenclature when it comes to SCION...

-### SCION Addresses
+### SCION Addressing

 A SCION address is composed of the ISD, AS, IP address, and port.
 So 19-ffaa:0:1303,[10.20.30.40:22] would be read as ISD #19 (EU), AS ffaa:0:1303 (Magdeburg AP, DE), 10.20.30.40 and port 22.
-The ISD is the isolation domain - a unit of trust.
+The ISD is the isolation domain - a unit of trust and a colletion of ASes.
 The AS is an SCION assigned Autonomous System that belongs to the ISD.
 A core AS has network connections to ASes at other ISDs.

+If there's no port component, you can commit the brackets around the IP address (i.e. 19-ffaa:0:1303,10.20.30.40).

 ### SCIONLab versus SCION